 For glasses that have a fragile stem, such as wine glasses, you can follow the steps above, but before you start to wrap the glass, make sure you wrap the stem first.
 Many people use half a sheet to wrap the stem, then place it on the stack of paper and start rolling.
 This ensures that the most fragile part of the glass is well protected.
 Also, you should only wrap one stemmed glass at a time rather than two, and these glasses should always be packed in the box last, leaving lots of room for extra cushioning in the box's top.

 Ask a wine store or specialty liquor store if they can give you some divided boxes.
 This will provide extra protection for your glassware.

 Pack stacks of glasses in an individual box or place in another box with other fragiles.
 Just make sure the glasses are put in last on top of the other items.

-Don't over pack the box; however, make sure there isn't empty space where glasses can shift about.
+Don't over pack the box; however, make sure there isn't space where glasses can shift about.
 Extra space should be filled with rolled up newspaper or bubble-wrap.